SerkanSipahi/app-decorators-cli/README.md

 ### Commands

-`appdec create your-app-name`: create a new app
+`appdec create yourapp`: create a new app

 `appdec run`: start or build an app